Medically reviewed by Drugs.com. Last updated on Oct 23, 2020.

 - This medicine raises the chance of a health problem called nephrogenic systemic fibrosis (NSF) in some people.
 NSF may lead to severe skin, muscle, and organ problems that could be deadly.
 The risk of NSF is raised in people who have some types of kidney problems.
 Call your doctor right away if you have skin burning, itching, swelling, or scaling; red or dark spots on the skin; or hard or tight skin.
 Call your doctor right away if you have stiff joints, muscle weakness, or hip or rib pain.
 Call your doctor right away if you have trouble moving, bending, or straightening your arms, hands, legs, or feet.

-- Before using Ablavar (gadofosveset), talk with your doctor if you have any of these health problems: High blood pressure, high blood sugar (diabetes), kidney disease, or liver disease.
+- Before using Ablavar (gadofosveset), talk with your doctor if you have kidney problems or if you are at risk for kidney problems.
+This includes people who are older than 60 years of age, or who have high blood pressure or high blood sugar (diabetes).
 Tell your doctor if you have recently taken a drug like this one.

 - If you are 60 or older, use Ablavar (gadofosveset) with care.
 You could have more side effects.

 - Your blood work may need to be checked.
 Talk with your doctor.

 Uses of Ablavar:

 - It is used during an MRA (magnetic resonance angiography) test.

 What do I need to tell my doctor BEFORE I take Ablavar?

 - If you have an allergy to gadofosveset or any other part of Ablavar (gadofosveset).